Over the last several decades, media around the practice of law has presented some of…

-For many divorced or never-married parents with custody orders, dividing up the holidays can be a major source of conflict.
-While each court order is different, and parents are allowed to make other arrangements if approved by the court, there is a standard approach that the state of Texas takes when handling Christmas custody arrangements after a split.
-In Texas, this standard is characterized with every other year for both major holidays (Christmas and Thanksgiving), as well as school vacations for custodial and noncustodial parents.
+For many parents with custody orders, the holidays can be a significant conflict source.
+While each court order is different and parents are allowed to make other arrangements by agreement, there is a standard approach that the Texas Family Code takes when handling Christmas possession arrangements after a split.
+In Texas, the standard possession order provides for the child spending every other year with each parent, for both major holidays (Thanksgiving, Christmas, and New Year’s Eve), as well as school vacations for custodial and noncustodial parents.

-Determining parenting responsibilities, even legally, is a complicated process for any parent.
+Determining parenting responsibilities can be a complicated process for any parent.
 Even with a custody order in place, there may still be some confusion around the holiday season.

 How is Custody Determined?